Financial Literacy Update: November/December 2021

 LifeSmarts Online Consumer Challenge

-The National Consumers League hosts LifeSmarts, an online competition open to all students in grades 6–12.
-In September, LifeSmarts celebrated 27 years of empowering teens to become smart, savvy consumers.
-Each month, LifeSmarts focuses on a different category important to teen consumers: personal finance, health and safety, consumer rights, technology, and the environment.
+The National Consumers League hosts this online competition open to all students in grades 6–12.
+For 28 years, LifeSmarts has been empowering teens to become smart, savvy consumers.
+Each month, LifeSmarts focuses on a different category important to teen consumers: personal finance, health and safety, consumer rights and responsibilities, technology, and the environment.
 Students compete online and in person throughout the year to win scholarships and prizes.
 Experts in LifeSmarts subject areas are needed to serve as judges and officials at the state and national competitions.